joncheng-dev/order-tracker-C-/README.md

 ## Known Bugs

 - _Currently, all fields in user interface forms take strings -- without taking into consideration proper formatting of date, except for price, which takes an integer number._
+- _If adding more than about 3 orders per vendor, the link to `Back to Vendors List` may start to get cut off by the footer._
 - _Please report any additional bugs you find with a message to joncheng.dev@gmail.com_

 ## License